clokep/clokep.github.io/content/pages/resources.rst

 * `10X Programmer and other Myths in Software Engineering – Interview with Laurent Bossavit`_ by Gareth Wilson
 * `JIRA is an antipattern`_ by Jon Evans
 * `Are startups getting value from project estimation?`_ by Abe Winter
+* `Why “Agile” and especially Scrum are terrible`_ by Michael O. Church

 .. _What is BDD and why should I care?: http://vimeo.com/72673788
 .. _How we use Trello & Google Docs to make UserVoice better every day: https://community.uservoice.com/blog/trello-google-docs-product-management/